AI Developments in Genealogy

 Concerns and Ethics with AI Genealogy

 As mentioned, computers make mistakes.
-And, ultimately, AI can only do what it has been told to do.
+Ultimately, AI can do only what it has been programmed to do.
 That is why using AI ethically and responsibly is important, as well as understanding its limitations.
-Here are some common concerns raised when discussing AI in genealogy and things you can do to address these concerns when using AI tools.
+Here are some common concerns raised about AI in genealogy and things you can do to address these concerns when using AI tools.

 Accuracy of Information

-Many genealogists make it a rule to check information and research given to them before adding it to compiled genealogies and family trees.
-This is especially a good rule to follow with AI-generated information.
+Genealogists make it a rule to check information and research given to them before adding it to compiled genealogies and family trees.
+This rule is essential to follow with AI-generated information.
 As AI technology grows and improves, its accuracy usually does as well, but AI still makes mistakes.
 Here are some tips for checking AI genealogy information:

 • When AI matches data for you, review the information to make sure you agree it is a match.

-• Always check the original image for a record when possible, even if you have an AI transcription of the record.
+• Always check the original image of a record when possible, even if you have an AI transcription of the record.

 • Compare original images with repaired or colorized images to make sure you’re satisfied with the changes.